 Here are some of the drugs most abused by blue-collar workers:

-- Alcohol: Most blue-collar professionals use alcohol to relax and socialize.
+- Alcohol: Most blue-collar workers use alcohol to relax and socialize.
 Some meet at bars after work, while others such as bartenders and servers use alcohol because it’s part of their job.

 - Opioids: The most commonly abused opioids are morphine, hydrocodone and oxycodone.
 Workers may be given opioids after an injury and develop an addiction to them by taking more than the prescribed dose or by using them for too long.